 The benefits-system reality: gut health is a high-variation, high-waste pathway

-Gut health can sound “soft” until you look at how much variation and friction lives inside the GI pathway.
-In benefits terms, it checks all the boxes for avoidable spend and avoidable frustration.
+Gut health sounds “soft” until you look at how much variation and friction lives inside the GI pathway.
+In benefits terms, it checks all the boxes for avoidable spend and frustration.

-- High diagnostic variation: different providers order different tests for the same symptom story.
+- High diagnostic variation: different providers order different tests for the same symptoms.

-- High coding variation: symptoms may be coded instead of conditions, which can muddy follow-up and analytics.
+- High coding variation: symptoms get coded instead of conditions, which muddles follow-up and analytics.

-- High pharmacy exposure: common meds can cause or worsen GI symptoms, and chronic use often goes unreviewed.
+- High pharmacy exposure: common meds can cause or worsen GI issues, and chronic use often goes unreviewed.

 - High friction: scheduling delays, prep requirements, prior authorization, and confusion about what’s covered.

-The upside is that these are solvable problems-if you treat gut health like a care pathway to operationalize, not a wellness topic to promote.
+The upside?
+These are solvable problems—if you treat gut health like a care pathway to operationalize, not a wellness topic to promote.

 What works better: a “Gut Preventive Action Set” employees can actually complete